tripolskypetr/pump-anomaly/README.md

 4. **clusterAuthors** — union-find: merges channels belonging to the same author.
 5. **earlyWarning** — density over INDEPENDENT clusters (deduplicating N channels of one actor).

 All five are computed over the stationarity window.
-In single mode the matrix isn't needed — every post becomes an entry directly.
+In single mode the matrix isn't needed — every post becomes an entry directly (`singleChannelSignals`).

 **Honest auto-diagnostics.** `model.modeReason` explains WHY `single` or `matrix` was chosen — no guessing.
 Examples: `auto → single: one channel — correlation impossible`, `auto → matrix: 3 strong edges, overlap 5, clusters >1: 2`.
 Matrix requires ≥2 INDEPENDENT author clusters on the same ticker; echo channels (always firing together) correctly collapse into 1 cluster and don't produce a false matrix signal.
 On single-channel data it's always single fallback.